 I exited the elevator with coffee in hand.
-Per usual, I was greeted with my desk and a golden platted engraving with the company’s name – Hawksley Holding Inc. From the light chatter behind the glass divider, I knew I wasn’t the only one in the secretarial division who was bright and early today.
+I was greeted by the reception desk and a golden platted engraving with the company’s name – Hawksley Holding Inc. There was a light chatter behind the glass divider.
+I knew I wasn’t the only one in the secretarial division who was bright and early today.

-I walked the few paces and settled myself behind the entrance reception desk, which was my working area.
 I’ve been a receptionist for one of the leading business tycoons in Chicago for two years.
-But it wasn’t luck that got me back home in Illinois, which had been my home before I took a job with the same company at their England branch.
+But it wasn’t just luck that got me back home to Illinois.

-The heir of the Hawksley Holding Inc., Julian Hawksley, was looking for help to handle some menial task while he was visiting Chicago.
+The heir and the current CEO of the Chicago branch, Julian Hawksley, was looking for help.
+He needed someone to handle the menial task while he was visiting Chicago.
 I didn’t hesitate to get my resume on his desk.
 That’s only because I knew someone he trusted.

 Even if I worked in the same office as Julian Hawksley, it was his secretary – Mr. Rufus Fletcher, who I was more acquainted.
-His work as an executive secretary for the Hawksley's is known to be top-notch.
-I’ve learned a thing or two from the man himself while I worked as an assistant secretary for one of the executive staff.
+His work as an executive secretary for the Hawksley’s was known to be top-notch.
+I’ve learned a thing or two from the man himself while working under the secretarial division.
 He gladly took me under his wing during my training.
-Even after it ended, he’d willingly lend me a hand.
+Even after it ended, he’d willingly lend me a hand from time to time.
+Thus, grew a stable bond between him and me as a senior and junior colleague.
 It was him who was responsible for getting me back to Chicago.

 But a year later, when the office was well staffed and operational, my favorite mentor returned to his post in England and left Julian to fend for himself.